 In this revised example, you'll note that we also used a different class name - PureHandler.
 This was deliberate, because Objective-C doesn't have any concept of namespaces.
-As a result, you can only define one class of any given name in a process - so, you won't be able to define a second Handler class in the same Python shell.
+As a result, you can only define one class of any given name in a process - so, you wont be able to define a second Handler class in the same Python shell.
 If you try, you'll get an error:

 '''

 class Handler(NSObject):

 ... pass

 Traceback (most recent call last)

 ...

-RuntimeError: An Objective-C class named b'Handler' already exists
+RuntimeError: ObjC runtime already contains a registered class named 'Handler'.

 '''